Wang Yang (politician): Early life and career

 Wang was born in Suzhou, Anhui on 12 March 1955, to an ordinary urban working-class family.
 His father was a manual labourer, and died when he was at a young age.
 Between 1972 and 1976, he worked as a food processing factory hand before being promoted to supervisor.
 He joined the Chinese Communist Party (CCP) in 1975.
 He subsequently joined the local Party School as an instructor, before going on to study political economy at the dawn of Deng Xiaoping's economic reforms at the Central Party School in 1979.

-He returned to his hometown as a party policy instructor before joining the local Communist Youth League of China (CYLC) organization, serving as the deputy secretary of the CYLC Suxian County Committee from 1981 to 1982, director of the Propaganda Department of the CYLC Anhui Provincial Committee from 1982 to 1983, and as the deputy secretary of the CYLC Anhui Provincial Committee from 1983 to 1984.
-He then moved on to work as the Deputy Director and Director of the Anhui Provincial Sports Bureau from 1984 until 1988.
+He returned to his hometown as a party policy instructor before joining the local Communist Youth League of China (CYLC) organization, serving as the deputy secretary of the CYLC Suxian County Committee from 1981 to 1982, director of the Publicity Department of the CYLC Anhui Provincial Committee from 1982 to 1983, and as the deputy secretary of the CYLC Anhui Provincial Committee from 1983 to 1984.
+He then moved on to work as the deputy director and Director of the Anhui Provincial Sports Bureau from 1984 until 1988.

 His first tenure with civil administration was in Tongling, Anhui, beginning in 1988.
 He would serve on the municipal administration as its deputy party secretary, acting mayor, and mayor, while also concurrently earning a degree in political administration at the Central Party School between 1989 and 1992 via correspondence courses.
 During a visit in Anhui in 1992, Deng Xiaoping was reported to have "discovered" Wang, and was quoted as saying "Wang Yang is an exceptional talent."

 Wang would rise to become the chairman of Anhui's Economic Planning Commission and the provincial Governor's assistant in 1992.
 Wang was appointed as the Executive Vice Governor of Anhui in 1993, serving in the position until 1999, concurrently serving as the CCP deputy secretary of Anhui from 1998 to 1999.
 He also received a master's in management science from the University of Science and Technology of China in Hefei via part-time studies between 1993 and 1995.

 He was transferred to the central government in 1999, where he served as the deputy head of the State Development Planning Commission until 2003.
 He also twice pursued provincial and ministerial-level leaders' short-term study programs at the Central Party School in 1997 and 2001.
 He worked as a deputy secretary general of the State Council between 2003 and 2005, in charge of the day-to-day administrative work of the General Office of the State Council.